 The presence of the eerily playful ghosts only adds to the unnerving vibe, especially when one of them decides to play their favorite instrument with his disturbingly long fingernails.
 You’ll never be able to think of Donovan’s Hurdy Gurdy Man in the same way again (if you hadn’t already had it ruined for you by David Fincher’s Zodiac, that is).

 Final Score: 8/10

 4. The Treasure of Abbot Thomas (1974)

-While it does have an unnverving ending, it too it is a bit of a pale imitation of a couple of other better-executed finales in the series.
-Probabaly the weakest and most skippable of the bunch.
+While it does have an unnerving ending, it too is a bit of a pale imitation of a couple of other better-executed finales in the series.
+Probably the weakest and most skippable of the bunch.

 Final Score: 5/10

 The Ash Tree is perhaps the most overtly supernatural of these first Ghost Stories for Christmas and was clearly heavily influenced by the emergence of folk horror like The Wicker Man around the time of its release.
 The story sees a wealthy aristocrat return to inherit his ancestral home, only to seemingly become possessed by one of its previous owners, a man who participated in persecuting local ‘witches’ to hide his infatuation with one of the accused.

 The man is also visited by creepy, shadowy specters, which he first comically attempts to flat-out ignore, before being completely consumed by visions of the misdeeds of his ancestor.
 The action climaxes with a bizarre and unsettling occurrence centered around the titular tree, a trippy nightmare of a scene that ranks as one of the ickiest and most disturbing images of the series.